⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 6. Intelligent Recommendations (Bonus)

 Most apps just show you data.
-The next evolution - apps like PRPath with AI coaching - actually tell you what to aim for next.
+The next evolution, apps like PRPath with a conversational AI coach, actually talk to you about what to aim for next.
 This is powerful for lifters who want guidance on progression speed.

 Track Progressive Overload with AI Guidance

-PRPath's ATLAS AI doesn't just track your progression - it coaches you through it with personalized recommendations.
+PRPath's Atlas AI doesn't just track your progression, it chats with you about it mid-workout with personalized recommendations.
+Free Forever tier, no credit card.

 Frequently Asked Questions